SoftBank could still walk away from Uber

 SoftBank would also be investing $1 billion directly in Uber as an extension of the last Series G round, at its last private valuation of nearly $70 billion.
 SoftBank is said to want to own 14% of the company.

 SoftBank’s Monday statement was in response to Uber’s Sunday statement about moving forward on an agreement with SoftBank.
-This is what we were provided with.
+This is what we were provided with from Uber.

 “We’ve entered into an agreement with a consortium led by SoftBank and Dragoneer on a potential investment.
 We believe this agreement is a strong vote of confidence in Uber’s long-term potential.
 Upon closing, it will help fuel our investments in technology and our continued expansion at home and abroad, while strengthening our corporate governance.”